peterrocks815/Oss-Proj/README.md

 # Step 8:
 Upload your config, your .csv and your .txt file by browsing for them and the clicking "Submit".
 # Step 9:
-When a .csv, a .txt and a config file have been found the server automatically creates the output.py file.
+When a .csv or .json, a .txt and a config file have been found the server automatically creates the output.py file.
 You will be redirected to a new page.
 Click "Download!" to download a .zip folder containing the output.py file and your specified files.
 # Step 10:
 Call the file output.py with your installed python binary (for example "python3 output.py").